tesseral-labs/docs/fern/pages/customize.md

 ### Logo(s)

-By default, the Vault UI displays a Tesseral logo to your users.
-You may change this to show your own logo.
+You may add your own logo to your Vault UI.
 Simply upload a new file.

 <Frame caption="Uploading a new Vault UI logo" >
     <img src = "/assets/customize/customize-logo.gif">